 Eclipses of the Sun

-A solar eclipse occurs during a New Moon phase when the Moon passes between the Earth and Sun.
+A solar eclipse occurs during a new moon phase when our moon passes between the Earth and Sun, thereby partially or totally blocking the light from the sun's disk.

 - Where Visible